CSE-110-Group-13/cse110-sp24-group13/specs/adrs/Reasoning for Testing 5-11-2024.md

 # Context

-We looked at the different options for unit testing and researched the pros and cons for them.
+We looked at the different options for unit testing, including Jest, Tape, Ava, Cypress, Mocha/Chai, and researched the pros and cons for them.

 # Decisions